 Named among The National Law Journal’s “100 Most Influential Lawyers,” Lisa Sotto chairs Hunton Andrews Kurth’s top-ranked Global Privacy and Cybersecurity practice and is the managing partner of the firm’s New York office.
 She also serves on the firm’s Executive Committee.
 Lisa has received widespread recognition for her work in the areas of privacy and cybersecurity.
 She was voted the world’s leading privacy advisor in all surveys by Computerworld magazine and has received top rankings for privacy and data security by Chambers and Partners and The Legal 500.
 Lisa serves as the Chairperson of the Department of Homeland Security’s Data Privacy and Integrity Advisory Committee.

 Nicknamed both the “Priestess of Privacy” and “Queen of Breach,” Lisa assists clients in identifying, evaluating and managing risks associated with privacy and data security practices.
 She advises clients on GLB, HIPAA, COPPA, CAN-SPAM, FCRA, VPPA, security breach notification laws, and other U.S. state and federal privacy and data security requirements (including HR rules), and global data protection laws (including those in the EU, Asia and Latin America).
-More recently, Lisa and her team have assisted more than 100 clients in developing strategies for complying with the California Consumer Privacy Act of 2018.
+More recently, Lisa and her team have assisted more than 100 clients in developing strategies for complying with the California Consumer Privacy Act of 2018, and the California Privacy Rights Act of 2020.

 Lisa is chair of the New York Privacy Officers’ Forum and a former member of the Board of Directors of IAPP.
 She received her J.D. from the University of Pennsylvania Law School, where she was an editor of the Law Review.
 She received her B.A. from Cornell University, with Distinction in All Subjects.
 Lisa is admitted to practice in New York.